A Level Law

-The rules of law, negligence for injury, duty of care, trespass, employment liability, defences and remedies.
+The rules of law, negligence for injury, duty of care, trespass, defences and remedies.

 European Court of Human Rights, European Convention of Human Rights, restrictions and enforcement of human rights law, reform of the protection of human rights.

 All UK universities accept A level Law as part entry onto LLB (Law degree) courses.
-Many UK universities will offer students full WBQ offers alongside their A level Law, this includes some of the best universities in the UK including the “Russell Group” universities.
+A level Law is recognised by all UK universities as a demanding and rigorous A level and offers you access to a wide range of university degrees as well as Law degrees at the top universities including Oxford and Cambridge, and some of the best universities in the UK including the “Russell Group” universities.